primev/mev-commit/contracts/contracts/validator-registry/README.md

 For more details on the Mev-commit AVS, please refer to the [Mev-commit AVS README](avs/README.md).

-## V1 Validator Registry - Simple Staking Solution
+## Vanilla Registry - Simple Staking Solution

-The v1 validator registry allows validators to _opt-in to mev-commit_ by staking native ETH directly with the contract.
+The vanilla registry allows validators to _opt-in to mev-commit_ by staking native ETH directly with the contract.
 This stake is separate from a validator's 32 ETH already staked with the beacon chain.

 ### Staking